gtamas/etcdmanager/README.md

 First of all, in order to work properly, ETCD Manager must be configured.

 You need to provide only two mandatory settings: the **host** and the **port** ETCD is running at.
 You'll find these on the **settings** screen, under the **ETCD tab**.
-If your ETCD host requires authentication, you'll also need to provide a password / username pair, which you can do under the **auth tab**.
+If your ETCD host requires authentication, you will also need to provide a password / username pair, which you can do under the **auth tab**.
-There are several additional configuration options, but these are all optional.
+There are several additional configuration options, but those are all optional.

 Detailed documentation is not available (yet), but you may want to activate **quick help**, which is available everywhere.
 Press **CTRL / CMD + H** to open the help pane.
 Here you'll find some basic info as well as all the **keyborad shortcuts**.
 This should be enough to get you started.

 If you still need help, please feel free to contact us.
-Open an [issue](https://github.com/icellmobilsoft/etcdmanager/issues) using the **help** label.
+Open an [issue](https://github.com/icellmobilsoft/etcdmanager/issues) (question / support request).

 Once the documentation is ready, it'll be available in the wiki.

 ## Upgrading

+If you've installed the app using the Windows or Mac installer or the Linux AppImage, you'll be notified automatically whenever a new release is available.
+Simply reestart the app, and it'll check for updates.
-We don't have automatic updates yet.
-If you've already installed this product and would like to upgrade, you have to download and install the the new release manually.
-Please see our [releases](https://github.com/icellmobilsoft/etcdmanager/releases) page.
+Otherwiese, you have to download and install the new version manually.

 As for the dev version, you may update that by the usual means (Yarn or Git).
 In any case, please read our [changelog](./CHANGELOG.md) for an overview of the most recent changes.

 ## Bugs and feature requests

-This is the beta version, so probably there are bugs.
-If you find one of them, please report it using our [issue tracker](https://github.com/icellmobilsoft/etcdmanager/issues).
+If you find a bug, please report it using our [issue tracker](https://github.com/icellmobilsoft/etcdmanager/issues).

 This is also the place to request new features or ask questions.
 Please label your your issue appropriately, use the "bug", "enchantment" and "question" labels, respectively.